paul-heyse/kgfoundry/codeintel_rev/io/ENRICHED/modules/semantic.md

 ## Docstring

 ```
-Semantic search adapter using FAISS GPU and DuckDB.
+Semantic search adapter using FAISS and DuckDB.

 Implements semantic code search by embedding queries and searching
 the FAISS index, then hydrating results from DuckDB.